hannesdatta/course-dprep/content/docs/building-blocks/deployment-reporting/_index.md

 # Deployment & Reporting

-In this building block, we create the [following](https://royklaassebos.shinyapps.io/dPrep_Demo_Google_Mobility/) Shiny app which allows us to interactively explore Google’s [COVID-19 Community Mobility Reports](https://www.google.com/covid19/mobility/) of the Netherlands through an intuitive visual interface.
-Being able to create Shiny apps is a great skill to have because it enables you to communicate your insights to non-technical stakeholders and give them the tools to conduct their own analysis!
+*Here we provide an illustrative example of how to mix and match building blocks to develop a Shiny app from scratch.
+More specifically, we create the [following](https://royklaassebos.shinyapps.io/dPrep_Demo_Google_Mobility/) Shiny app which allows us to interactively explore Google’s [COVID-19 Community Mobility Reports](https://www.google.com/covid19/mobility/) of the Netherlands through an intuitive visual interface.
+Being able to create Shiny apps is a great skill to have because it enables you to communicate your insights to non-technical stakeholders and give them the tools to conduct their own analysis!*

 ![demo-app](./images/demo_app.png)